LC-Linkous/reverse_engineering_notes/README.md

 Web application analysis examines client-side and server-side code to identify security vulnerabilities and understand application logic. [more specific definitions here]

-Client-side analysis involves reviewing JavaScript, HTML, and CSS to identify potential cross-site scripting (XSS) vulnerabilities and logic flaws. [talka about cross site scripting since that comes up a lot in docs and write ups]
+Client-side analysis involves reviewing JavaScript, HTML, and CSS to identify potential cross-site scripting (XSS) vulnerabilities and logic flaws. [talk about cross site scripting since that comes up a lot in docs and write ups]

 Server-side analysis may involve source code review, binary analysis, or black-box testing of web services and APIs.